Sahaja Yoga

 Sahaja Yoga (सहज योग) is a new religious movement founded in 1970 by Nirmala Srivastava (1923–2011).
-Nirmala Srivastava is known as Shri Mataji Nirmala Devi (trans: Revered Immaculate Mother) or simply as "Mother" by her followers, who are called Sahaja yogis.
+She is known as Shri Mataji Nirmala Devi (Revered Immaculate Mother) or simply as "Mother" by her followers, who are called Sahaja yogis.

-Practitioners believe that during meditation they experience a state of self-realization produced by kundalini awakening, and that this is accompanied by the experience of thoughtless awareness or mental silence.
+Practitioners believe that during meditation they experience a state of self-realization produced by kundalini awakening.
 Shri Mataji described Sahaja Yoga as the pure, universal religion integrating all other religions.
 She claimed that she was a divine incarnation, more precisely an incarnation of the Holy Spirit, or the Adi Shakti of the Hindu tradition, the great mother goddess who had come to save humanity.
 This is also how she is regarded by most of her devotees.
 Sahaja Yoga has sometimes been characterized as a cult.

 Etymology

 The word 'Sahaja' in Sanskrit has two components: 'Saha' is 'with' and 'ja' is 'born'.
-A Dictionary of Buddhism gives the literal translation of Sahaja as "innate" and defines it as "denoting the natural presence of enlightenment (bodhi) or purity", and Yoga means union with the divine and refers to a spiritual path or a state of spiritual absorption.
-According to a book published by Sahaja Yogis, Sahaja Yoga means spontaneous and born with you meaning that the kundalini is born within us and can be awakened spontaneously, without effort.
+A Dictionary of Buddhism gives the literal translation of Sahaja as "innate" and defines it as "denoting the natural presence of enlightenment (bodhi) or purity".

 The term 'Sahaja Yoga' goes back at least to the 15th Century Indian mystic Kabir and has also been used to refer to Surat Shabd Yoga.
-Sahaja can also mean 'comfortable', 'natural', or 'uncomplicated' in Hindi.

 History

-Before starting Sahaja Yoga, Srivastava had a reputation as a spiritual healer.
+Before starting Sahaja Yoga, Nirmala Srivastava had a reputation as a spiritual healer.
 In 1970, with a small group of devotees around her, she began spreading her message of Sahaja Yoga in India.
 As she moved with her husband to London, UK, she continued her religious activities there, and the movement grew and spread throughout Europe, by the mid-80's reaching North America.
 In 1989, Shri Mataji made her first trip to Russia and Eastern Europe.
 She did not charge for her classes, insisting that her lesson was a birthright which should be freely available to all.
 As of 2021, Sahaja Yoga has centers in at least 69 countries.